Server-side uploading of any file to specified Google Drive folder Structure

 For more specifics go to the JetTrac BYODJobConfig page.

-The command line begins with the file path to the module’s executable file followed by the path to the file you want to upload to Google Drive, the path to the config file, the log file and ends with a short description of what the module does.
+The command line begins with the file path to the module’s executable file followed by the path to the file you want to upload to Google Drive, the path to the config file, the log file . and then an optional parameter for the RootFolderId.
+This optional parameter can be used to specify the RootFolderId on the command line instead of in the configuration INI file.
+In the example above you would replace the ### with the actual Google Drive folder ID.
 Each part of the command line is the fully qualified path to the file, in quotes, separated by a space (it doesn’t matter how many)

 *You can find the RootFolderID on the Browser URL after navigating to the folder.